mala-project/mala/docs/source/install/README.md

 ## Downloading and adding example data

 The examples and tests need additional data to run.
-The FESL team provides a data repository, that can be downloaded from <https://gitlab.hzdr.de/multiscale-wdm/surrogate-models/fesl/data>.
-After downloading it, the data repository needs to be linked to the FESL repository by using
+The MALA team provides a data repository, that can be downloaded from <https://gitlab.hzdr.de/multiscale-wdm/surrogate-models/fesl/data>.
+After downloading it, the data repository needs to be linked to the MALA repository by using
 ```sh
 $ cd ~/path/to/this/git/root/directory
 $ bash install/data_repo_link/link_data_repo.sh ~/path/to/data/repo